yangliuy/NeuralResponseRanking/README.md

  in dialog context, you can compute the term co-occurrence information as the Positive Pointwise Mutual Information(PPMI) of words of the response candidate/ dialog utterance pair in retrieved QA pair set.
 The code and documentation for computing this PPMI matrix is under matchzoo/conqa/qa-comatrix/.
-All the PPMI statistics between all response candidate/ dialog utterance pairs will be store in a "qa_comat_file" specified in the configuration file of DMN-KD model.
+All the PPMI statistics between response candidate/ dialog utterance pairs will be stored in a "qa_comat_file" specified in the configuration file of DMN-KD model.

  ```
- "qa_comat_file": "../data/udc/ModelInput/dmn_model_input/qa_comat_local_word.txt",
+ "qa_comat_file": "../data/udc/ModelInput/dmn_model_input/qa_comat_local_word.txt"
  ```

 * Step 3: Since the input train/valid/test files of DMN and DMN-KD are the same.
-You can still use the preprcessed train/valid/test files of DMN as the input files of DMN-KD.
+You can still use the preprocessed train/valid/test files of DMN as the input files of DMN-KD.
 So you can skip the data preprocessing step and word embedding pre-training step here.
-But you need to generate this "qa_comat_file" as the additional inpuy for DMN-KD model following the instructions under matchzoo/conqa/qa-comatrix.
+But you need to generate this "qa_comat_file" as the additional input for DMN-KD model following the instructions under matchzoo/conqa/qa-comatrix.
 Then you can start model training and testing of DMN-KD model.